Skip to content

 No spam.
 One email per milestone.
 Unsubscribe with one click.

 Want a structured path to get cert-ready?
-The AgentHerder Bootcamp is the productized 6-week prep program — async, on your real repo, outcome-guaranteed.
+The AgentHerder Bootcamp is the productized 6-week prep program — coaching-led, cert exam bundled, outcome-guaranteed.
 See the curriculum →

 The practice needs a tool.
 The tool is cctabs.